akaIDIOT/MooTools-TabPane/README.md

 Styling is left completely up to the user.
 Whether you want an inline list as the tab headers or a series of links, you're the boss.

-Simple Tab Pane is compatible with both MooTools 1.2 and 1.3 (even without the compatability layer).
+Simple Tab Pane is compatible with all of MooTools 1.2, 1.3 and 1.4 (even without the compatability layer).

 *Implementation note: because of [the way event delegation works](https://mootools.lighthouseapp.com/projects/24057/tickets/201-issue-with-event-propagation-in-mootools-event-delegation), event propagation doesn't work properly when dealing with delegations.
 Sadly, this handicaps the removing of tabs via items **inside** the tab header a bit.
 See the included demo for an implementation of this.*